LESLIE.HAMILTON.ART

 If your working on a computer everything you need is at your fingertips, so this may not be relevant to you.
 For 2 and 3 dimensional artists prep is paramount.

-For each composition in studio or onsite, I am in control of the environment.
+For each composition, in studio or onsite, I am in control of the environment.
 Often I see something that I want to grab a quick photograph of on my "smart phone."
-Back in the studio I consider tweaking any distortion of the subject matter that might have come from that camera.
-They tend to cause the scene to fish-eye and flatten out the depth.
-I think of most of my compositions as a theater stage with background, middle ground and foreground.
+Back in the studio I consider tweaking any distortion or discoloration of the subject matter that might have come from that shot.
+Smart phones can cause the scene to "fish-eye" and flatten out values.
+I think of most of my compositions as a theater stage, with a background, middle ground and foreground.
 All elements of the piece will be affected by this.
-Color, detail, texture and value all change in a scene from far away to close up.
-Get those wrong and your work will be in vain.
+Color, detail, texture and value all change in a scene from close up to distant.
 What ever I do I keep that in mind.
 I can always alter things in most mediums but watercolor can be tricky.
 Sometimes it's best to leave a mistake in the piece or just start over.
 As most masters of art will tell you, YOU are in charge of the art.

 The workshop exercises vary from basic sketching techniques, tips and tricks to approaching a sketch and constructing a drawing or painting.
 Students receive a materials list to start.
 Second, we begin with basic elements of values, line, composition and construction.
 There are demonstrations with every workshop that the students can sketch along with or watch and learn.
 Q & A is encouraged along with critiquing that is all about positive reinforcement.
 Students are encouraged to suggest specific subject and focus of workshops to address their concerns and interests.